 Today I’ll be talking about Google Adwords, and in particular Adwords for video, which is known as TrueView.
-This advertising stream is usually overlooked by many businesses, so I’ll let you know how it works, how to use it, and how to optimise your videos for this format.
+This advertising stream is usually overlooked by many businesses, so I’ll let you know how it works, how to use it, and how to optimise your online videos for this format.

 01:01 – In-Stream

 01:35 – In-Search & In-Display

 TrueView allows businesses to have targeted, customised video ad campaigns on YouTube.
 While larger businesses have been using this feature for a while, small and medium business have largely stayed away and missed its awesome potential.

 TrueView lets you target specific demographics, such as age, gender and interests, and will put your advertisements with appropriate searches and videos.
 The best part is, you will only be charged when a viewer actually watches your video, so you aren’t paying for abstract “impressions” on websites.
 You are given 4 different options of how you’d like your video to be delivered to your audience when you advertise on YouTube.

 This option plays your video before another YouTube video.
 It’s the most popular choice, because the viewer is only able to skip your video after 5 seconds.
 This gives you at least 5 seconds of unbroken attention to generate brand awareness.
 You will also only be charged if the viewer watches at least 30 seconds of your video, or the full video if it’s less than 30 seconds.
 While it is a great way to catch your audience’s attention, you might see less clicks through to your website, as your viewer might be distracted by the video that comes after it.

 These two options are pretty much the same, as both options will see your video appear as search results for relevant searches on YouTube.
 In-search will put your video link at the top of the search results page, while In-Display will place them on the right hand side with other relevant videos.
 This gives the illusion that your video has come up as a search result naturally and the viewer will see your video as being a legitimate result from their search.